 Because our example is a very simple one, we could easily do this manually using the File Explorer on our PC or Mac.
-But since most audio projects could have hundreds of audio files spread throughout tens of folders, that could be quite a tedious task and prone to error.
+But since most audio projects will have hundreds of audio files spread throughout very many folders that could be quite a tedious task and prone to error.

 MegaVoice recommends a free file renaming utility that you can install on your PC or Mac.
 It can be used to rename either files or folders.
-If you would like it, download it and install the software.
+If you need it, download and install the software.